martindessart/Ice-Rock-map/README.md

 # Neighborhood Project

 Project n°8 of Udacity FEND
-The goal of this Udacity Project is to build a maps using React and some APIs.
+The goal of this Udacity Project is to build a map using React and some APIs.

 ## To get started & modify my project: